Jail for South Shields internet troll who told MP she would 'get it like Jo Cox'

-John Nimmo, 28, of Moreland Road, South Shields, sent two emails to Luciana Berger, which included a picture of a large knife and anti-Semitic remarks.
+John Nimmo, 28, of Moreland Road, South Shields, sent two emails to Luciana Berger, which included a picture of a large knife and telling her to "watch your back Jewish scum".

 The messages to the MP for Liverpool Wavertree came just three weeks after fellow MP Jo Cox was killed.